Kobbie Mainoo: International career

 Mainoo has represented England at under-17, under-18, and under-19 youth levels, and at the senior level.

 In March 2024, Mainoo was called up to the senior squad for the first time for England's friendlies against Brazil and Belgium, after previously being drafted for the under-21s.
 Aged 18, he made his debut on 23 March as a substitute for Conor Gallagher in a 1–0 defeat to Brazil at Wembley Stadium.
 He made his first England start in a 2–2 draw against Belgium, in which he was named man of the match.

 On 6 June, Mainoo was named in England's 26-man squad for UEFA Euro 2024.
 He made his competitive debut in the team's opening match, playing the last four minutes as a substitute for Jude Bellingham in a 1–0 win over Serbia.
 On 25 June, he played the second half against Slovenia in a 0–0 draw in the team's final group stage match, replacing Conor Gallagher at half time.
 In the round of 16 match against Slovakia, he became the third-youngest player to start for England at a knockout stage of a major tournament in a 2–1 win.
 On 10 July, in a 2–1 win in the semi-finals against Netherlands, he became the youngest England player to play a semi-final of a major tournament.
 Four days later, he started in the final, which ended in a 2–1 defeat to Spain.

+On 21 May 2026, Mainoo was named in England's 26-man squad for the 2026 FIFA World Cup.
+However, he would go on to be the only outfield player in the squad not to feature during the tournament, missing England's bronze medal victory against France due to illness.

 Style of play

 Mainoo is primarily a central midfielder who is also capable of playing as a defensive midfielder and attacking midfielder.
 An intelligent and composed player, he excels in driving the ball forward, using his dribbling skills to navigate through tight spaces and evade defenders.
 Former Manchester United defender Rio Ferdinand has compared his style of play to that of Clarence Seedorf.
-Former Manchester United manager Erik ten Hag praised his ability to "quickly adapt to high levels", as well as his willingness to progress and develop as a player.
-Pundit and former United midfielder Paul Scholes praised him, saying that "Just love the way he receives the ball, the calmness, the awareness of what's around him, and of course big goals in big games."
+Then-United manager Erik ten Hag praised his ability to "quickly adapt to high levels", as well as his willingness to progress and develop as a player.
+Pundit and former United midfielder Paul Scholes praised him, saying that "[I] just love the way he receives the ball, the calmness, the awareness of what's around him, and of course big goals in big games."